 Colleges and universities are always looking for ways to improve the success of their students and it is our mission to help you.
 Our annual reports provide the information you need to easily fulfill requests for benchmarking data to accrediting agencies and other entities.
 Your participation in our data-sharing consortium demonstrates your institution’s proactive efforts to self-monitor and review progress.

-Offered to two-year and four-year, public and private nonprofit colleges and universities, institutional membership provides access to timely, comprehensive benchmarking data on retention and graduation.
+Offered to four-year, public and private nonprofit colleges and universities, institutional membership provides access to timely, comprehensive benchmarking data on retention and graduation.
 This information is not available from any other source.
 Participants submit data for our annual reports, and the CSRDE handles the data auditing, internal consistency checking, analyses and reporting, saving the institution time and money.

 Reports & Surveys

-All members submit data for at least one of our four annual retention reports as a condition of membership.
+All members submit data for at least one of our three annual retention reports as a condition of membership.
 For each survey completed, the participating institutions receive a copy of the corresponding report within a few months.
 Members agree to use the CSRDE data for internal benchmarking purposes only and to maintain the confidentiality of fellow consortium members’ data.

 The survey of first-time, full-time, baccalaureate degree-seeking students, known as Section 1, collects 2nd to 11th year continuation and 4th to 10th year graduation rates for ten cohorts and sub-cohorts based on gender and race/ethnicity.
 Characteristics data are also collected for use in benchmarking.
 Compare our data to IPEDS and SAM data.